Vimjas/covimerage/README.md

 covimerage write_coverage /tmp/vim-profile.txt
 ```

-This will create a `.coverage` file (marking entries for processing by a
+This will create a file `.coverage` (the default for `--data-file`),
+with entries marked for processing by a
 [Coverage.py](http://coverage.readthedocs.io/) plugin (provided by
 covimerage)).